 - Building a rain garden that utilizes roof runoff to grow vegetation that provides native wildlife habitat

 After uploading your project photo and essay, we will publish your work on our Global Registry of Apprentice Ecologists and provide links to download an official Apprentice Ecologist heat transfer (for t-shirt).
 Please only upload an image that you took or one that you have permission to post (this avoids copyright problems).
 If you do not have a project photo, simply upload the NWP logo image along with your essay.
-An NWP t-shirt or tote bag will be awarded to the authors of the 10 best essays on an annual basis.
+An NWP t-shirt or tote bag will be awarded to the authors of the five best essays on an annual basis.
 School and community groups, especially those working with at-risk and disadvantaged youth, are highly encouraged to participate.